3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Valencia Cathedral

-Valencia Cathedral is one of the more impressive buildings in Valencia, which is saying something given how many there are in the city.
+Valencia Cathedral is one of the more impressive buildings in the old town of Valencia, which is saying something given how many there are in the city.

-Built in the 13th century, its Gothic style is visually striking.
-Inside, the cathedral is even more impressive.
+Built in the 13th century, its Gothic style of the building located in Plaza de la Virgen is visually striking.
+Inside, the cathedral is even more impressive, especially as the cathedral avoided destruction when the city was bombed during the Spanish Civil War.

 The structure of the building is incredible, with large arches spanning the rooms inside.
-The cathedral also houses some 15th-century paintings too.
+The cathedral also houses some 15th-century paintings.

-The beauty of this cathedral is undoubted, and you should take a few hours to take it in during your 3 days in Valencia!
+The beauty of Valencia’s cathedral is undoubted, and you should take a few hours to take it in during your 3 days in Valencia!

 Valencia Itinerary – Day 3